-As you can see below, BigCommerce's revenue growth has been very strong over the last year, growing from quarterly revenue of $36.3 million, to $49 million.
+As you can see below, BigCommerce's revenue growth has been impressive over the last year, growing from quarterly revenue of $46.6 million, to $66 million.

-And unsurprisingly, this was another great quarter for BigCommerce with revenue up an absolutely stunning 34.9% year on year.
-But the growth did slow down compared to last quarter, as the revenue increased by just $2.35 million in Q2, compared to $3.51 million in Q1 2021.
+And unsurprisingly, this was another great quarter for BigCommerce with revenue up 41.5% year on year.
+But the growth did slow down compared to last quarter, as the revenue increased by just $1.15 million in Q1, compared to $5.61 million in Q4 2021.
 We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.

 Large Customers Growth

-You can see below that at the end of the quarter BigCommerce reported 10,986 enterprise customers paying more than $2,000 annually, an increase of 477 on last quarter.
-That is quite a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, demonstrating that the business itself has good sales momentum.
-We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.
+You can see below that at the end of the quarter BigCommerce reported 12,972 enterprise customers paying more than $2,000 annually, an increase of 218 on last quarter.
+That is a bit less contract wins than last quarter and also quite a bit below what we have typically seen over the past couple of quarters, suggesting that the sales momentum with large customers is slowing down.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-BigCommerce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.2% in Q2.
+BigCommerce's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 74.1% in Q1.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on BigCommerce’s balance sheet, but we note that with market capitalisation of $4.86 billion and more than $203.2 million in cash, the company has the capacity to continue to prioritise growth over profitability.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on BigCommerce’s balance sheet, but we note that with a market capitalization of $1.29 billion and more than $376.1 million in cash, the company has the capacity to continue to prioritise growth over profitability.

 Is Now The Time?